Poor resource planning is not only stressful for project managers. It is also affecting the business.

 Sub-optimal resource utilization can be of two kinds:

 - Underutilization: Poor utilization of resources leads to losses.
-Whether you work on fixed-price or time-and-material-based projects, you’re paying a full salary to your FTEs.
-If they’re not utilized to the best of their capacity, your agency will struggle to deliver profitable projects.
+Whether you work on fixed-price or time-and-material-based projects, you’re paying a full salary to your full-time employees.

-Agencies often struggle to answer the question—how much billable time should you budget for vs. how much should you aim for in actuality?
+How much billable time should you budget for vs. how much should you aim for?

 Unfortunately, there’s no simple answer.
-It depends on many factors, including:
+It depends on many factors like: